Anthony-Bible/password-exchange/ReadMe.md

 ---

 ## How it works
+### Website

-You fill out the form with the neccessary information including yours and their names and emails.
-Once you click send, we send two emails, one to the recipeint with the information to retrieve their password and one to you to help track when the recipient opens the email and visits the page.
+You fill out the form with the neccessary information including both of your names and emails.
+We just use the email to send the link to the  recipeint, in the near future we will make the emails optional.

+### slackbot
+ To install our slackbot go to (https://api.password.exchange/slack/install).
+If you have setup your own version of this app,  you can go to https://yoursite.com/slack/install.

+ Once installed to your organization, you can use the `/encrypt` command which will send the text to the bot and the bot will send a link to access the unencrypted text.

+ **NOTE:** Slackbot relies on the website since the encryption and database service are deployed with it.

 ---